apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US Senate passes TikTok divestment-or-ban bill, Biden set to make it law**
+**NFL Draft nuggets: Start with Drake Maye-J.J.
+McCarthy intersection**

-You can read more about it [here](https://www.reuters.com/world/us/senators-hope-tiktok-will-remain-business-us-under-new-owner-2024-04-23/).
+You can read more about it [here](https://sports.yahoo.com/nfl-draft-nuggets-lets-start-with-the-drake-maye-and-jj-mccarthy-intersection-163844679.html).

 ## Requirements
 - Python 3.8